SAP-archive/teched2020-INT160/exercises/ex3/README.md

 4. Click on "Save"

+## Exercise 1.3 Show a list with tracking info
 5. Click on "Add new message group" at the very bottom
 6. Click on "Add Condition" and in input field after the "If", enter `_api_service_response.data.body.TrackResponse`